What does a Tune-Up Include? Check Out Our Tune-Up Checklist

 - Replace the oil filter during an oil change.

-Oil should be replaced at manufacturer recommended mileage or time intervals, consult your owner's manual or visit MyZone for more details.
+- Oil should be replaced at manufacturer recommended mileage or time intervals, consult your owner’s manual.

 - Your cooling system keeps your engine from overheating in the summer and prevents your engine from freezing in the winter.

-- Coolant will eventually break down and become contaminated which results in degraded flow that leads to a reduction in the ability to protect your engine.
+- Coolant will eventually break down and become contaminated which results in degraded flow and the fluid’s ability to fight corrosion.

-- Flushing your cooling system with a flush product specifically designed to remove deposits every 2 years will improve the performance of your cooling system.
+- Flushing your cooling system with a flush product specifically designed to remove deposits regularly will improve the performance of your cooling system.

 - Always refer to your owner’s manual to determine the recommended coolant for your vehicle.
 Different manufacturers require the use of different types of coolant and using a fluid other than what’s specified by the manufacturer can result in engine damage.